hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/410_the_ramakrishna_home_of_service_varanasi.md

 ---
-title: 'THE RAMAKRISHNA HOME OF SERVICE
+title: '410 THE RAMAKRISHNA HOME OF SERVICE

   VARANASI: AN APPEAL'

 ---

 ## THE RAMAKRISHNA HOME OF SERVICE VARANASI: AN APPEAL